-The Fall 2017 Season begins on September 11th.
+The Spring 2018 Season begins on February 19th.
 You may “drop-in” on our first week of rehearsals for a fee of $20 to see if we’re a good fit for you.
 Feel free to bring a friend and find out what it’s like to sing in our choir.

 Returning members, make sure you don’t miss week one; we will learn new material starting the first rehearsal!

 Here are some pieces from previous seasons:

 - Bogoróditse Djévo – Arvo Pärt – Estonia

 - La Martiniana – Arr.
 David Conte – Mexico